Feel like Lyons may be the perfect place for you?

-Meet Kate, Associate, Project Architect, Cultural Influencer
+Meet Kate, Principal, Project Architect, Cultural Influencer

 “My experience of working at Lyons is that open and honest conversations with senior leadership have been well received and rewarded.
 I appreciate that our leaders are prepared to show honesty and vulnerability.
 Within projects, conversations are constructive and supportive.
 Through the formal mentoring program I have direct access to directors to talk about project challenges and career direction.